Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Learnability and Error Analysis

-\begin{enumerate} \item \textbf{Configuration:} In our study, we define the reference operator as $A = -S + M_{\bar{n}}$, where $\bar{n}$ represents the statistical mean of the refractive index samples in the dataset.
-The target spectral set $\Lambda_0 = \{\lambda_1, \dots, \lambda_{12}\}$ comprises the first 12 eigenvalues, which constitute the first five complete eigenvalue clusters.
+\begin{enumerate} \item \textbf{Configuration:} In our study, the reference operator is defined as $A = -S + M_{\bar{n}}$, where $\bar{n}$ represents the statistical mean of the refractive index samples in the dataset.
+The target spectral set $\Lambda_0 = \{\lambda_1, \dots, \lambda_{12}\}$ comprises the smallest 12 eigenvalues, which constitute the first five eigenvalue clusters.

-\item \textbf{Spectral Isolation:} We have empirically verified that Assumptions \ref{assump:gap} and \ref{assump:RGamma} hold for this configuration.
-Crucially, all samples in our dataset satisfy the smallness condition (Assumption \ref{assump:smallM}).
-Consequently, Lemma \ref{lemma:resolvent-stability} guarantees that the contour $\Gamma$ remains strictly within the resolvent set for every perturbed operator $A(n)$.
+\item \textbf{Spectral Isolation:} The samples in the dataset satisfy the smallness condition (Assumption \ref{assump:smallM}).
+Lemma \ref{lemma:resolvent-stability} guarantees that the contour $\Gamma$ remains strictly within the resolvent set for the perturbed operator $A(n)$.
 This implies that no eigenvalues from outside $\Lambda_0$ (i.e., $\lambda_{13}, \dots$) can cross $\Gamma$ to mix with the target cluster.
-Thus, the dimensionality of the eigensubspace enclosed by $\Gamma$ remains invariant across the entire dataset.
+Thus, the dimensionality of the eigenspace enclosed by $\Gamma$ remains invariant across the entire dataset.

-\item \textbf{Uniform Stability:} Equation \ref{eq:FiniteResolvent} establishes a uniform bound on the resolvent norm along the fixed contour $\Gamma$ for all admissible perturbations.
-This uniform boundedness is not merely a technical detail; it serves as a necessary condition for the following theorem, providing the foundation to prove the Lipschitz continuity of the map from the parameter $n({x})$ to the eigensubspace projection. \end{enumerate} \end{remark}
+\item \textbf{Uniform Stability:} Equation \eqref{eq:FiniteResolvent} establishes a uniform bound on the resolvent norm along the fixed contour $\Gamma$ for all admissible perturbations.
+It serves as a necessary condition for Theorem~\ref{thm:projection-stability}, showing the Lipschitz continuity of the mapping from the parameter $n({x})$ to the eigenspace. \end{enumerate} \end{remark}